luisdavid64/Adl4cv-synthesis/README.md

 python preprocess_data.py path_to_output_dir path_to_3d_future_dataset_dir -p
 ```

 The optional p flag tries to parallelize the preprocessing step for better performance.
+The preprocessing script takes the 3D-FUTURE dataset and returns a list of objects consisting of
+- model name
+- label
+- $32x32x32$ voxel grid